rubiin/gitignorer/README.md

 * `go getgithub.com/rubiin/gitignorer`

-Now fire up your terminal and type just `gitignorer` gives you a nice multi-select interface from which you can choose what you want in gitignore
+Now fire up your terminal and type just `gitignorer` gives you a nice select interface from which you can choose what you want in gitignore

 Made with ❤️ with opensource.